nikhil-reddy/SNARLTAR/README.md

 FOLDER CONTENTS:
 ----------------
-README.md          -> This file /n
+README.md          -> This file

-plaintext.txt-> plaintext for encryption and decryption./n
+plaintext.txt-> plaintext for encryption and decryption.

-source.cpp   -> Application Source /n
+source.cpp   -> Application Source

-Sellie-Lund_Ramchandran_DevireddyVenkata-presentation.ppt -> Our Presentation of the same. /n
+Sellie-Lund_Ramchandran_DevireddyVenkata-presentation.ppt -> Our Presentation of the same.

 RUN the EXECUTABLE:
 -------------------